The Visitor (Mick Fleetwood album): Background

 After Fleetwood Mac's Tusk Tour, the band agreed to take an extended hiatus to pursue individual projects.
 Fleetwood had expressed interest in making a record rooted in African music in 1978, although this idea was not fully realized until he travelled to Ghana.
 During the trip, he formulated the idea of collaborating with local musicians in Ghana to perform a mixture of Western and traditional African songs.

 Fleetwood asked Warner Brothers to finance the project, but the record label turned him down as they were unwilling to give him three hundred thousand dollars to fly the necessary equipment out to Ghana and arrange for the recording sessions.
 Upon reaching out to RCA Records, the label's president, Robert Summer, met with Fleetwood for lunch and agreed to fund the project.
 Summer received an acknowledgment in the liner notes, reading "special thanks for believing."
 Fleetwood told Cary Darling of Billboard that he was not disappointed about the refusal of Warner Bros to fund the project and was pleased that RCA accepted his offer.
 Once the financing of the album was settled, Fleetwood flew out to Accra, the capital of Ghana, where Fleetwood and his manager Mickey Shapiro scouted the area for musicians.

 Fleetwood's original plan was to send mixing desks and tape machines to local musicians in Ghana so they could record in their home localities, although he decided against this as the road conditions in the country rendered it impossible to transport the equipment.
 Fleetwood instead arranged for studio sessions with Faisal Helwani, who had the only functioning professional studio in Accra.
 He also consulted with Craig Woodson, a musicologist and professor at UCLA, who played him various tape recordings to prepare Fleetwood for his trip.
-In return, he also asked Woodson if it would be appropriate to straddle English words onto existing African songs, but decided against this as he was concerned that it would be culturally insensitive to do so.
-He told the musicologist that he wanted to "play around with the material" while still remaining faithful to the song structures.
+He also asked Woodson if it would be appropriate to straddle English words onto existing African songs; he ultimately decided against doing this as he was concerned that it would be culturally insensitive.
+Fleetwood also told Woodson that he wanted to "play around with the material" while still remaining faithful to the song structures.

 Fleetwood had originally asked Bob Welch, a former member of Fleetwood Mac, to appear on The Visitor, but Welch was too busy to participate.
 Instead, George Hawkins accompanied him on the trip.
 He later appeared on Fleetwood's I'm Not Me album from 1983 as a member and co-lead vocalist of Mick Fleetwood's Zoo.
 In an interview with Hit Parader, which was conducted after the recording sessions for The Visitor and before the album's release, Fleetwood explained his vision for the project.

 It's a wild thought I've had for years.
 I don't like to call it a solo album, but I guess that's what it is, but it's not like I'll be the only singer.
 It's not going to be an arsty-crafty percussionists' LP.
 I don't want to do such obscure things that they won't get played on the radio.